-Subjects with essential hypertension were recruited from among those examined in practical ambulatory paediatrics centres.
-To be selected for inclusion in the group of young subjects designated as having elevated blood pressure, male and female children, adolescents and young adults aged 11-21 years had to have office average sitting systolic and diastolic blood pressures higher than the value of blood pressure for the 95th percentile of blood pressure at three consecutive measurements taken at least 1 week apart.
-The applied value of the 95th percentile respected age, sex and height; i.e., for boys and girls aged 11 to 17 years the values of the Task Force Report on blood pressure control in children (1996) were used, and for subjects (22 boys, 12 girls) of 11-21 years of age (mean age 16.2±2.4 years) were recruited.
-In these subjects, 24h ambulatory blood pressure monitoring was obtained and in 18 of the subjects white-coat hypertension was observed.
+Subjects with essential hypertension were recruited from patients examined in practical ambulatory pediatrics centers.
+To be selected for inclusion into the group of young subjects designated as having elevated blood pressure, male and female children, adolescents and young adults aged 11-21 years had to have office average sitting systolic and diastolic blood pressures higher than the value of blood pressure for the 95th percentile of blood pressure at three consecutive measurements taken in the interval of at least 1 week.
+The applied value of the 95th percentile respected age, sex and height, i.e. for boys and girls aged 11 to 17 years the values of the Task Force Report on blood pressure control in children (1996) were used, and for subjects aged 18 years and older the critical value of 140/90 mmHg was used.
+Thirty-four subjects (22 boys, 12 girls) of 11-21 years of age (mean age 16.2±2.4 years) were recruited.
+In these subjects, 24 h ambulatory blood pressure monitoring was obtained and in 18 of the subjects, whitecoat hypertension was observed.
 Any form of secondary hypertension was ruled out by routine clinical examination.